KonnexionsGmbH/db_seeder/README.md

 ## <a name="introduction"></a> 1.
 Introduction

-**`DBSeeder`** allows the generation of large amounts of anonymized random dummy data for selected relational database systems (RDBMS) - useful e.g. for stress testing.
+**`DBSeeder`** allows the flexible generation of large amounts of anonymised random dummy data for selected relational database systems (RDBMS) - useful e.g. for stress testing.

 The database schema underlying the data generation can be freely defined.
 The names of the database, the schema and the user can be freely chosen, unless the respective database management system contains restrictions.